yellowdog/python-examples/scripts/README.md

 ##### JSON Properties at the Task Level

-Showing all possible properties at the Task level.
+Showing all possible properties at the Task level:

 ```json
 {